Musekese Camp: Our full report

 The activities at Musekese are varied, and are all led by one of their knowledgeable and experienced guides.
 Many guests opt to focus on walking from the camp, which is a passion for both Phil and Tyrone.
 On our last visit in October 2018 we enjoyed a long walk along the edge of the lagoon, watched a family of bush pigs (a rare occurrence to see them in daylight hours, but there’s a family of them that are often seen from the camp) and saw a large herd of roan antelope.
 We then followed a large breeding herd of elephants, and found a little spot to shelter and watch while the elephants crossed the river and happily mud bathed in the sun.

 Phil and Tyrone will often cross the river and walk on the other side, in an area inaccessible by car – so those looking for a very remote walking experience will enjoy it.
-In accordance with Zambian park rules, Musekese's walk are always accompanied by a trained, armed national park scout.
+In accordance with Zambian park rules, Musekese's walks are always accompanied by a trained, armed national park scout.

 As well as walking, you can explore further afield on game drives.
 While on previous visits we have been a little underwhelmed by the somewhat limited amount of wildlife in the area (a throwback from poaching in past years), the animals are now much more habituated and recent experiences seem to suggest that things are much better.
 This part of the park has a good number of animals, and during our stay, we were lucky enough to see many herds of elephants (numbering several hundred in total), lion and various species of antelope.